OpenStudioCorp/Descriptor/README.md

 * A profiler *
 * A test suite *

+anything marked with * at the end is in development at the moment and does not reflect the current implementation of the Shell

 ## Development

 Descriptor is currently in the early stages of development.
 The project is open source and contributions are welcome.